ssaring/sportstracker/leafletmap/README.md

 #### Status

 * map viewer features:
-    * supports OpenStreetMap, OpenCycleMap, HikeBikeMap, MtbMap and MapBox layers, more can be added easily
+    * supports OpenStreetMap, OpenTopoMap OpenCycleMap and MtbMap layers, more can be added easily
-    * MapBox layer: a project specific token is required for MapBox!
-A test token for a limited time can be found in the Leaflet tutorial.
     * layers can be switched at runtime by the user
     * zoom and scale controls can be configured
     * scale supports metric and imperial units